top of page

 I believe all music teachers should engage in their own music-making, and share this with their students.
-Ask me about the 40 Piece Challenge or find it on my YouTube channel!
-Our concerts are also a way for newer students to be inspired by more advanced students.
+Ask me about my own lessons or the 40 Piece Challenge, or see what I play on my YouTube channel!
+Our concerts are also a way for students to be inspired by each other.

 Music is for everyone

 Music is amazing.
-It gives us an escape, a way to express ourselves, a way to understand our emotions.
+It gives us an escape, a way to express ourselves, a place to process our emotions.
 We can make others happy with our music and improve our own well-being.
 Opportunities to engage in music can change lives, and music should be accessible to everyone.

 bottom of page